 The University of North Dakota has been designated by the North Dakota Department of Health as the state's first “Cardiac Ready Campus."

 Consider these figures:

 The CRC campaign will focus on four distinct aspects of cardiac health and readiness: stroke, hypertension, heart attack, and CPR/AED training.
-To date, no college campus in North Dakota has earned the designation, making UND’s effort the first of its kind.
+To date, no other college campus in North Dakota has earned the designation, making UND’s effort and designation the first of its kind.

 Partners in this effort include the UND School of Medicine & Health Sciences, UND's College of Nursing & Professional Disciplines, UND Work Well, and Altru Health System.